Redback-Operations/redback-documentation/README.md

 ## Page creation

-To create a new doc section, create a folder in the docs folder with the name of the section, this must contain a `_category_.json` file (Copy format from existing file).
+To create a new doc section, duplicate `docs/example`.
+This folder contains an example for the top level folder, as well as individual pages.

 Each individual page is simply a markdown page.